Jas-hudson/kickstarter-analysis/Readme.md

 ### Challenges and Difficulties Encountered
-*This is a very broad analysis based solely on campaign outcomes (Successful,Failed,Canceled), launch dates, and funding goals.
+*This is a very broad analysis based solely on campaign outcomes (Successful, Failed, Canceled), launch dates, and funding goals.
 A deeper analysis is needed to determine more precise trends for any future campaign planning*

 ## Results